Skip to main content

 In short: Greener Nights gives you a clear signal of when the UK grid is at its cleanest, and rewards you for charging your EV when it helps most.

-How the forecast is calculated
+How the Greener Nights forecast works

 The Octopus Greener Nights forecast is built using National Grid data and renewable generation predictions.
 It looks up to 15 days ahead, with today and tomorrow’s forecasts being the most accurate — just like a weather forecast.